Keio University

 This system, which is currently under development, is planned not only to link various cultural properties of the Juku but also to connect the Juku's collection with collections of domestic and international institutions by participating in international frameworks for information sharing, such as Linked Open Data and IIIF (International Image Interoperability Framework).

-The "KeMCo StudI/O" (formerly the "I/O Room") is established as a place to connect cultural properties existing in such digital spaces with real (analog) cultural properties.
-In this room, which combines digitization functions including 3D scanning with the ability to utilize digital data for fabrication using tools such as 3D printers, visitors can learn about the relationship between digital and analog through experience while being in close contact with exhibition and storage practices in the museum, and develop cross-media creativity.
+The "KeMCo StudI/O" (formerly known as the "I/O Room") is established as a place to connect cultural properties existing in such digital spaces with real (analog) cultural properties.
+In this room, which combines digitization functions including 3D scanning with functions for creating works using digital data and tools such as 3D printers, visitors can learn about the relationship between digital and analog through experience while being in close contact with the practice of exhibition and storage in the museum, and develop cross-media creativity.

 What makes KeMCo StudI/O even more unique is the commissioned work by Enrico Isamu Oyama (graduate of the Faculty of Environment and Information Studies).
-Enrico Isamu Oyama is a contemporary artist active primarily in graffiti art and has a deep interest in artistic expression that crosses media.
-Because Mr. Oyama's interests overlapped with KeMCo's concept of bridging the digital and analog, he agreed to create a work that will serve as a symbol for KeMCo StudI/O and, by extension, KeMCo.
+Enrico Isamu Oyama is a contemporary artist active mainly in graffiti art and has a deep interest in artistic expression that crosses media.
+Since Mr. Oyama's interests and KeMCo's concept of bridging digital and analog overlapped, he agreed to produce a work that will serve as a symbol for KeMCo StudI/O and, by extension, KeMCo.

-Thus far, I have provided a rather quick overview of KeMCo's activities.
-Starting next month, KeMCo staff members will take turns explaining each activity in detail.
+So far, I have provided a rather quick overview of KeMCo's activities.
+Starting next month, KeMCo staff will take turns explaining each activity in detail.

 3D scanning a cultural property